Ulmstedt/fiveinarow/README.md

 # fiveinarow
 Simple 5 in a row game with AI by Mattias Ulmstedt.

-Includes Loki Lerning AI by Jimmy Nordström (Pzyber).
+Includes Loki Learning AI by Jimmy Nordström (Pzyber).